Beautiful people, Dora was involved in a serious auto accident in early May 2021, which…

 19. Look people in the eye.
 At least one person, in the eye, every day.

 20. Fast for 16 hours a day.
 Or for 12 hours.
 Let your body renew itself.

 21. Don’t eat after 7:22pm each evening.
 Pick a time that feels good to you.
 7:22pm is my time, and not eating after that time helps me to sleep better and to feel better when I wake the next morning.

 23. Look around you.
-Identify 3 things you can see, 2 things you can hear, 1 thing you can feel, 1 thing you can smell, 1 flavor you can taste, or remember tasting earlier in the day.
+Identify 3 things you can see, 2 things you can hear, 1 thing you can feel, 1 thing you can smell, 1 flavor you can taste, or remember tasting earlier in the day, and 1 thing your gut instinct or your heart is trying to tell you.
+A few minutes ago, I had the church bells from two blocks away.
 I can still taste the peppermint tea I had this afternoon.
-Identifying our sense in the moment bring us back to the moment that we are in.
+Identifying our senses in the moment brings us back to the moment that we are in.

 24. Say THANK YOU.
 Out loud.
 Every day.

 25. Pay attention.
 Come back to this moment.
 Now.
 Right now.